EXPLAINER: How do we know when a recession has begun?

 Still, in the past, it has been a useful measure.
-Michael Strain, an economist at the right-leaning American Enterprise Institute, notes that in each of the past 10 times that the economy shrank for two consecutive quarters, a recession has resulted.
+Michael Strain, an economist at the right-leaning American Enterprise Institute, has noted that in each of the past 10 times that the economy shrank for two consecutive quarters, a recession has resulted.

 DON’T A LOT OF PEOPLE THINK A RECESSION IS COMING?

-Walmart recently reported that higher gas and food costs have forced its shoppers to reduce their purchases of discretionary spending such as new clothing, a clear sign that consumer spending, a key driver of the economy, is weakening.
-The nation’s largest retailer, Walmart reduced its profit outlook and said it will have to discount more items like furniture and electronics.
+Walmart has reported that higher gas and food costs have forced its shoppers to reduce their purchases of discretionary spending such as new clothing, a clear sign that consumer spending, the leading driver of the economy, is weakening.
+The nation’s largest retailer, Walmart has reduced its profit outlook and said it would have to discount more items like furniture and electronics.

 WHAT ARE SOME SIGNS OF AN IMPENDING RECESSION?